LakpriyaGuru/LakpriyaGuru/readme.md

 # Lakpriya Gurugamage

-**'CS Undergraduate | Electronics'**
+**`CS Undergraduate | Electronics`**

-A passionate individual with an interest in Programming, Electronics, and Photography.
-Currently, I am an undergraduate at Wayamba University of Sri Lanka, pursuing studies in Computing and Information Systems, Industrial Management, Mathematics and Mathematical Modelling, and Statistics.
+<p style="text-align:justify;">A passionate individual with an interest in Programming, Electronics, and Photography.
+Currently, I am an undergraduate at Wayamba University of Sri Lanka, pursuing studies in Computing and Information Systems, Industrial Management, Mathematics and Mathematical Modelling, and Statistics.</p>

 ## Skills 🚀
 <div align="center">